 Are Small Businesses in the US Too Big to Fail?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

-- ✔ Small businesses employ 57% of the country's private workforce.
+- In the same year, small businesses employed 39.7% of the country's private workforce.

 And this just brushes the surface of how important we are to the future of this country.
+Want more?
+See the link at the end of this article.
 Bottom line, if these statistics don't highlight the enormous importance of small businesses in the US, nothing will.

 Small businesses are ''too big to fail'' because our economy will collapse without us.
 Yet many owners feel large businesses receive more support from the people we elect to provide us with a level capitalistic playing field.

-I have searched for a common thread among the business owners I have known over the years, some common ground that drives them.
-Personality traits, IQ, emotional intelligence, aggressiveness, but I have never found anything I can be sure of.
+I have searched for a common thread among the business owners I have known over the years—some shared attribute that drives them.
+Personality traits, IQ, emotional intelligence, aggressiveness—I have never found anything I can be sure of.
 We are all just as unique and diverse as the very businesses we operate.
 So let’s get back to playing on a level field as our constitution intended.